Kuwait | 22, 23 October 2025

-A carefully curated program to inspire, educate, and connect
+A carefully curated program to inspire, educate, and connect.

 Empowering the Future: Connecting Young Professionals, Ideas & Knowledge